Explore + learn

 What is the status of the Design Guidelines?

-The Design Guidelines for the Mixed-Use Commercial District, Railroad Avenue District, Transitional District, and Mixed Industrial District, and Commercial District have been reviewed and recommended by the Committee.
-City Council approved the Mixed-Use Commercial District Guidelines on February 21st, 2022.
+The Design Guidelines for the Valley Junction Historic Business District, Railroad Avenue District, Mixed Industrial District, and Commercial District were reviewed and approved by City Council on November 7th, 2022.
+The Transitional Residential District Design Guidelines are the subject of future review by Council.

 What is the need and intent of the Transitional District?